nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `tag remove INDEX t/TAG`

 Steps to take:
-1. Input `tag remove 1 t/Test2` into the Command box.
+1. Input `tag remove 1 t/Test2` into the Command box and press `Enter` on your keyboard.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**

-This example is based on [`Editing a Tag`](#editing-a-tag-tag-edit).
+This example is a follow-up of [`Editing a Tag`](#editing-a-tag-tag-edit).
 Feel free to replace `1` and `Test2` with the index of any contact and a tag of that contact.
 </div>

-2. Press `Enter` on your keyboard.
-3. You should now see `Tag removed: [Test2]` in the Command result box just like the image below.
+2. You should now see `Tag removed: [Test2]` in the Command result box just like the image below.

 (insert image of contact `1` without the `Test2` tag)

-4. Nice!
+3. Nice!
 You have successfully removed a tag from a contact.

 ### Deleting a Tag: `tag delete`